Adamskoullos/ProDev/README.md

     - Issues to be identified quickly and solutions implemented with a rapid response
     - New requirements and changes to be acted on and implemented quickly, efficiently and smoothly

-- ProDev project developer personal goals for the project:
+- ProDev developer personal goals for the project:

     - To reinforce understanding and build skills in the following areas:
         - Working with Vue 3 and the composition api